software-tools-books/js4ds/_en/gloss.md

 to translate the text of a program or web page into a data structure in memory that the program can then manipulate.

-**plugin protocol**{:#g:plugin-protocol}:
-a set of rules specifying where plugin modules are to be placed, how they will be referred to, and what [entry points](#g:entry-point) they must contain so that they can be used by some generic program like a server.

 **polymorphism**{:#g:polymoprhism}:
 literally, "having many forms".
 The term refers to the way in which [objects](#g:object) whose [methods](#g:method) have